Need a schedule of condition? Get a fee proposal the same working day.

 Schedule of Condition Template

-A well-designed template organises the inspection so that every relevant element of the building is recorded systematically, with each observation linked to a location and a photographic reference.
+A well-designed template organises the inspection so every relevant element of the building is recorded systematically, with each observation linked to a location and a photographic reference.

-• Building element categories: structure, roof, external envelope, internal finishes, services, and ancillary areas.
+- Building element categories: structure, roof, external envelope, internal finishes, services, and ancillary areas.

-• Area-by-area or room-by-room condition descriptions.
+- Area-by-area or room-by-room condition descriptions in a consistent order.

-• A condition rating or notation system to record severity of defects and wear.
+- A condition rating or notation system to record severity of defects and wear.

-• Cross-references between written entries and corresponding photographs.
+- Cross-references between written entries and corresponding photographs.

 For a commercial lease context, the template needs to cover:

-• External fabric including cladding, roofing, rainwater goods, and loading areas.
+- External fabric including cladding, roofing, rainwater goods, and loading areas.

-• Internal finishes across demised and common areas.
+- Internal finishes across demised and common areas.

-• Mechanical and electrical systems where included in the repairing obligation.
+- Mechanical and electrical systems where included in the repairing obligation.

-• High-level elements where access is limited and photographic evidence is especially important.
+- High-level elements where access is limited and photographic evidence is especially important.

-• Pre-existing defects, repair history, and known vulnerabilities that could become contentious at lease end.
+- Pre-existing defects, repair history, and known vulnerabilities that could become contentious at lease end.

 A schedule of condition that captures the right observations but organises them poorly is difficult to use in practice.
 The document may need to be reviewed several years after the inspection date, by different parties, under significant time pressure.
 If observations cannot be traced to specific locations, or photographs cannot be matched to specific written entries, the evidential value of the schedule is materially reduced.

-Generic downloadable templates can provide a basic starting point for straightforward residential properties or lower-risk contexts.
+Generic downloadable templates can provide a basic starting point for straightforward residential properties or low-risk contexts.
 For commercial leases, party wall instructions, or any situation where the schedule may need to withstand later scrutiny, the format and thoroughness of a professionally prepared record is usually more appropriate.

 Related knowledge